iNiceTwice/reity-clone/README.md

 # Reity frontend clone

-Fully responsive frontend clone of a token-based imboliary, own api with MongoDB and server side rendering for requests.
+Fully responsive frontend clone of a token-based inmobiliary, own api with MongoDB and server side rendering for requests.

 ## Screenshots